2003 TOYOTA COROLLA

 The prepare the shafts for reinstalling the bearings I used 1000 grit sandpaper and oil on the journals to polish them, along with the leading edge to take off any burrs.

-Heating bearings beforehand to make them easier to go on the shaft is a common practice but I didn't want to affect the plastic cages or make the OD larger.
+Heating bearings to make them easier to go on the shaft is a common practice but I didn't want to damage the plastic cages.
 So I used an old-school trick of placing the bearings directly on top of a 100-watt incandescent light bulb to heat only the inner race.
-I left them on for about 30 minutes.
+I left it on for about 30 minutes.

 GEAR OIL

 Toyota specifies a 75-90W GL-4 gear oil for the Corolla 5-speed.
-GL-5 grade is meant for differentials and is unsuitable for older transmissions with brass syncronizers (yellow metal).
-The problem is that GL-4 gear oil is difficult to find nowdays and the major companies appear to have phased it out.
-So I decided to use the well-regarded Red Line MT-90 GL4 gear oil.
+GL-5 grade can damage brass parts, is unsuitable and is meant for differentials.
+The problem is that GL-4 gear oil is difficult to find nowdays as the major companies appear to have phased it out.
+I decided to use the well-regarded Red Line MT-90 GL4 gear oil.

 CONCLUSION

 After putting the side cover back on and refilling the oil I went for a highly-anticipated test drive.
-The countershaft bearing had obviously been the culprit...as my car is now quiet(!)
+The countershaft bearing had obviously been the culprit as my car is now quiet(!)
 Driving is solid and precise, with a tight, predictable feel to the transmission.
 Shifting is ultra-smooth and effortless.
 Before, along with the rattling from the bad bearing I used to get a mild grinding into 3rd gear and the action was a bit notchy.
-I think the Red Line oil smoothed out the syncros and shift action...and the new bearing helped rejuvenate this car for another few years.
+I think the Red Line oil smoothed out the syncros and shift action.
 I spent about $300 on parts, pullers, and supplies which made this a major success compared to swapping in a used transmission or buying a new car.
-As I mentioned before had this repair gone smoothly it would have taken me a just a weekend.
-But because the smaller bearing wouldn't budge I had to spend a lot of time brainstorming solutions.
-So don't underestimate this repair.
+Had this repair gone smoothly it would have taken me a just a weekend.
+But because the smaller bearing wouldn't budge I had to spend a lot of time brainstorming.
+My new mantra is to cut a bearing race if needed.

 NOTE: It occured to me that Toyota dealerships could offer this repair in lieu of transmission replacement.
 I think the reason they don't is modern day shop-manuals cover replacement estimates by the hour, not repair of broken parts.
 Due to the unpredictable nature of some steps of this fix I can see why this isn't offered.